 Sheridan Le Fanu - Mixing Fact and Fiction

-In 1897 he unleashed "Dracula" upon the Victorian world - a Gothic horror novel that takes the reader through half of Europe in record time ("... denn die Toten reiten schnell!") and purports to be a collection of letters, diary entries and so on, with an ever-changing narrator.
-Which, actually, is still readable today ... more than the confusing "Melmoth".
+In 1897 he unleashed "Dracula" upon the Victorian world - a Gothic horror novel that takes the reader on a rapid tour through half of Europe in record time.
+This classic Halloween story purports to be a collection of letters, diary entries, and personal records, with an ever-changing narrator.
+The story is easy to read and follow even today (much more than the confusing "Melmoth").

-Bram Stoker's "Dracula" defies categorisation and touches upon many literary genres - starting with the Gothic novel, the sub-genre vampire literature, general horror fiction, and also "invasion literature", a British way of giving xenophobia a voice.
-It is also an exercise in eroticism.
-Vampires are not Stoker's invention, and his choice of making Vlad the Impaler the undead hero might have been more or less random, but this novel certainly had the most massive impact upon the genre.
+Bram Stoker's "Dracula" defies categorization and touches upon many literary genres - starting with the Gothic novel, the sub-genre vampire literature, general horror fiction, and also "invasion literature", which touches on themes like xenophobia - a fear of outsiders.
+It also has some pretty racy scenes, especially considering the time period when it was written.
+Vampires are not Stoker's invention, and his choice of making Vlad the Impaler be the undead hero might have been more or less random, but this novel certainly had a huge impact upon the genre.

 For a good, long read, find Bram Stoker's "Dracula" by following this link.

-By the way, in a rather silly way Dracula came home in 2014, when the movie "Dracula Untold" was filmed in Northern Ireland ... why a CGI-enhanced Giant's Causeway had to stand in for the Carpathian mountains might owe more to tax incentives than logic.
+By the way, in a rather silly way, Dracula came home to the Emerald Isle in 2014, when the movie "Dracula Untold" was filmed in Northern Ireland.
+The film uses a CGI-enhanced Giant's Causeway as a stand-in for the novel's Carpathian mountains.

 Light Relief with Oscar Wilde

-Irish writer and poet Oscar Fingal O'Flahertie Wills Wilde (1854 to 1900) needs no introduction, and his "Picture of Dorian Gray" is often seen as a horror novel ... but around Halloween I'd rather recommend another story touching upon the supernatural.
-"The Canterville Ghost" is a short story that has been (more or less successfully, I prefer the original for sheer wit) adapted for the screen and stage.
+Irish writer and poet Oscar Fingal O'Flahertie Wills Wilde (1854 to 1900) needs no introduction, and his "Picture of Dorian Gray" is often seen as a horror novel, but around Halloween it might be more advisable to opt for another story touching upon the supernatural.
+"The Canterville Ghost" is a short story that has been adapted for the screen and stage.
 It actually was Wilde's first story to be published, in "The Court and Society Review" in February 1887.

-The story is simple - an old English country house, named Canterville Chase, is set up as the archetypal haunted house, complete with a Gothic setting including wainscoting, a library panelled in black oak, armour in the hallway, creaking floorboards, clanking chains, and some ancient prophecies to go with all this.
+The story is a simple one: an old English country house, named Canterville Chase, is the setting as a typical haunted house, complete with a Gothic setting including wainscoting, a library panelled in black oak, armour in the hallway, creaking floorboards, clanking chains, and some ancient prophecies to go with all this.

-In come the stereotypical US Americans ... the Otis family, complete with unrefined tastes, a boundless self-esteem, and an unwavering belief in the blessings of the modern world ... and of rampant consumerism.
+That is when we meet the stereotypical Americans - the Otis family, complete with questionable tastes, a boundless self-esteem, and an unwavering belief in the blessings of the modern world, as well as a dedication to consumerism.
 Of course, this clashes with British traditions.
 And most certainly with the Canterville ghost ...